Ancient Celtic Calendar: Quarter Days and Cross-Quarter Days

 This observance originated as a winter solstice festival and celebrated a time of resting and gathering fertility for a new round of sowing and reaping.
 The Celtic rituals merged easily with the Christian celebration of the birth of Jesus.
 Farm workers were usually paid for their year’s labor at Christmas, giving them reason to celebrate and three months rest before the next season.

-The Cross-Quarter Days
+The Four Cross-Quarter Days

-These days marked the midpoint between a solstice and equinox.
+These days marked the midpoint between each solstice and equinox.
 For the ancient Celts, these signaled the beginning (not middle) of a season, with the major two divisions being winter (Samhain), starting the dark half of the year, and summer (Beltane), starting the light half of the year

 February 2, Candlemas